gradle profiler

 • apply-kotlin-composable-change-to: Add a @Composable function to a Kotlin source file.

-• clear-build-cache-before: Deletes the contents of the build cache before the scenario is executed (SCENARIO), before cleanup (CLEANUP) or before the build is executed (BUILD).
+• clear-build-cache-before: Deletes the contents of the build cache at the given schedule.

-• clear-gradle-user-home-before: Deletes the contents of the Gradle user home directory before the scenario is executed (SCENARIO), before cleanup (CLEANUP) or before the build is executed (BUILD).
+• clear-gradle-user-home-before: Deletes the contents of the Gradle user home directory.

 The mutator retains the wrapper cache in the Gradle user home, since the downloaded wrapper in that location is used to run Gradle.

-Requires to use the none daemon option to use with CLEANUP or BUILD.
+Requires to use the none daemon option to use with CLEANUP or BUILD schedules.

-• clear-project-cache-before: Deletes the contents of the .gradle and buildSrc/.gradle project cache directories before the scenario is executed (SCENARIO), before cleanup (CLEANUP) or before the build is executed (BUILD).
+• clear-project-cache-before: Deletes the contents of the .gradle and buildSrc/.gradle project cache directories.

 • git-checkout: Checks out a specific commit for the build step, and a different one for the cleanup step.